Compassionate Grading Policies

 Ungrading isn’t enough.

-In a recent podcast discussion, Clarissa Sorensen-Unruh said, “we shouldn’t be looking to replace grades with something else like grades.”
+In a recent podcast discussion I participated in, Clarissa Sorensen-Unruh said, “we shouldn’t be looking to replace grades with something else like grades.”
 It’s a sentiment I’ve uttered a version of myself, but I was struck by exactly when and how she said it.
 I am continuing to work out what this means for my work.
 I’ve written, “‘Ungrading’ means raising an eyebrow at grades as a systemic practice, distinct from simply ‘not grading.’
 The word is a present participle, an ongoing process, not a static set of practices.”
 And this work has to continue, because whether and how we grade can’t instantly and altogether change the larger culture of grades that permeates our educational institutions.
 But given the unequivocal harm of grades, I am working harder to mitigate that harm and wanting (needing in this moment) to get even closer to “not grading” — and also not having students grade themselves (which has been my practice for much of my career).

 Here is what I’ve written in my current syllabus: